stanfordjournalism/hello-tiny-heroku-flask-app/README.md

 1. [Installed Python 3.x via Anaconda on your computer](http://2017.compciv.org/guide/topics/python/installing-python-via-anaconda.html?highlight=anaconda), which should include Flask, among other things.
 2. Created a Heroku account
 3. Have Git installed (which you probably do if you installed the [Github Desktop app at some point](https://desktop.github.com/))
-4. Install the `gunicorn` web server library by running:
+4. Install the `gunicorn` web server library by running at your Terminal:

         $ pip install gunicorn